cypher007/adisa/replit.md

 # AfricTivistes ADISA - Refine Admin Dashboard

 ## Overview
 This is a Refine-based admin dashboard application built with React, TypeScript, and Ant Design.
-It uses **Replit Auth** for authentication and **Supabase** for data operations.
+It uses a custom **invitation-only authentication system** with **mandatory 2FA** for all users.
+Administrators can invite users via email, and users must configure 2FA to complete their registration.

 ## Architecture
 - **Frontend**: React with Refine framework (Port 5000)